Last Updated on 14 January 2026 by Cycloscope

 small and compact

-CamelBak ranks as one of the best MTB backpack manufacturers because it offers no real shortcomings.
+CamelBak ranks among the best MTB backpack manufacturers because it has no real shortcomings.
 It’s a little intimidating to adjust, but it feels like another part of your body once done.
 It doesn’t bounce or move around.

 It’s light despite the 2L bladder.
-You will love the 2-liter water reserve as it will keep you from exhausting it in trail runs and longer Spartan races.
+You will love the 2-liter water reserve, as it will help you avoid exhausting it during trail runs and longer Spartan races.

-It has a huge amount of storage between the handy “snack pouches” on each shoulder strap and the backpack compartment itself.
+It offers a huge amount of storage, with the handy “snack pouches” on each shoulder strap and the backpack compartment itself.
 This means you can store things like energy gels and protein bars in the shoulder straps and a headlamp and your phone or keys in the back, and you rarely need to remove the pack even when you need to refuel during a run.

 Learn more